Tankybott/WebShop/README.md

 - Works asynchronously to avoid blocking threads during file I/O
 - Delegates file storage to a reusable `IFileService` for flexibility

+#### 🧭 Persistent Product Browsing State

+To improve user experience during product exploration, the app stores the user’s **last selected filters** in the browser’s **session storage**.

+This means:
+- When a user applies filters (e.g., category, sorting, search term) and navigates away from the product listing page...
+- Then later **returns to the same page** (via navigation or browser back button)...
+- The previously selected filters are **restored automatically**, so the user doesn’t need to reapply them

+This feature provides:
+- ✅ A smoother, more intuitive browsing experience
+- ✅ Reduced frustration during long browsing sessions
+- ✅ A modern feel that users expect from high-quality e-commerce platforms